-We anticipate that total research and development costs will increase throughout the remainder of this year primarily due to our intent to initiate Phase 3 clinical programs in IgA nephropathy and in HSCT-TMA, and to accelerate our OMS721 manufacturing capabilities.
+We anticipate that total research and development costs will increase throughout the remainder of this year primarily due to Phase 3 clinical programs in IgA nephropathy and in HSCT-TMA, and accelerating our OMS721 manufacturing capabilities.

 At this time, we are unable to estimate with any certainty the longer-term costs we will incur in the continued development of our product candidates due to the inherently unpredictable nature of our preclinical and clinical development activities and given the early stage of many of our preclinical development programs.
 Clinical development timelines, the probability of success and development costs can differ materially as new data become available and as expectations change.
 While we are focused currently on advancing our product development programs, our future research and development expenses will depend, in part, on the preclinical or clinical success of each product candidate as well as ongoing assessments of each program's commercial potential.
-Our future research and development expenses will also be affected by the availability of adequate financial resources and the commercial success of OMIDRIA.
 In addition, we cannot forecast with any degree of certainty which product candidates, if any, may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.

 We are required to expend substantial resources in the development of our product candidates due to the lengthy process of completing clinical trials and seeking regulatory approval.
 Any failure or delay in completing clinical trials, or in obtaining regulatory approvals, could delay our generation of product revenue and increase our research and development expenses and, in turn, have a material adverse effect on our operations, financial condition and liquidity.
-Because of the factors above, we are not able to estimate with any certainty when or if we would recognize any net cash inflows from our research and development projects.
+Because of the factors above, we are unable to estimate with any certainty when or if we would recognize any net cash inflows from our research and development projects.